aramk/crayon-syntax-highlighter/readme.txt

     * Minor bug in saving themes causing field name mapping to be ignored.
     * Added missing blank.gif in fancybox
     * MS DOS language fixes
+    * Taken measures to prevent incorrect upload directory creating a folder in root.
     * Theme fixes. 'border' is now split automatically into separate CSS rules.
     * Log uses strval() instead of ob_start() to avoid conflicts with other plugins using ob_start() without ob_end_flush() or similar